pokt-network/smt/README.md

 ### Proofs

-To run the tests to average the proof size for numerous prefilled trees use the following command:
+To run the tests to average the proof size for numerous prefilled tries use the following command:

 ```sh